terskayl/Project2-Stream-Compaction/README.md

   # Kernel adding up the prefixes
   arr[i] += parent[blockId]
 ```
-Since we can process ten strides worth of adds in a kernel, rather than just one, this algorithm has up to 10 times less global memory reads!
+Since we can process ten strides' worth of adds in a kernel, rather than just one, this algorithm has up to 10 times less global memory reads!

 ##### Work-Efficient Shared Memory
 Similar to before, shared memory only persists within a block.
 We can account for this by outputing our values up into an array of size numBlocks when sweeping up, and when we downsweep we can start from there.